-- must make arrangements to support pupils with medical conditions in school, including making sure that this policy is implemented. - should ensure that pupils with medical conditions are supported to enable the fullest participation possible in all aspects of school life. - should ensure that sufficient staff have received suitable training and are competent before they take on responsibility to support children with medical conditions. - should ensure that any members of school staff who provide support to pupils with medical conditions are able to access information and other teaching support materials as needed.
+- must make arrangements to support pupils with medical conditions in school, including making sure that this policy is implemented. - should ensure that pupils with medical conditions are supported to enable the fullest participation possible in all aspects of school life. - works with the LA, health professionals, commissioners and support services to ensure that pupils with medical conditions receive a full education. - ensures that, following long-term or frequent absence, pupils with medical conditions are reintegrated effectively. - ensures that the focus is on the needs of each pupil and what support is required to support their individual needs. - should ensure that sufficient staff have received suitable training and are competent before they take on responsibility to support children with medical conditions. - should ensure that any members of school staff who provide support to pupils with medical conditions are able to access information and other teaching support materials as needed. - Ensures that no prospective pupil is denied admission to the school because arrangements for their medical condition have not been made. - Ensures that pupils' health is not put at unnecessary risk.
+As a result, the board holds the right to not accept a pupil into school at times where it would be detrimental to the health of that pupil or others to do so, such as where the child has an infectious disease. - Ensures that policies, plans, procedures and systems are properly and effectively implemented.

-Head of School:-
+Headteacher:-

 - should ensure that the school's policy is developed and effectively implemented with all partners.
-This includes ensuring that all staff are aware of the policy for supporting pupils with medical conditions and understand their role in its implementation. - should ensure that all relevant staff are aware of the pupil's conditions. - should ensure that sufficient trained numbers of staff are available to implement the policy and deliver against all individual healthcare plans, including in contingency and emergency situations. - should make sure that school staff are appropriately insured, and are aware that they are insured to support pupils in this way. - should be aware that they have overall responsibility for the development of individual healthcare plans - should contact the school nursing service in the case of any child who has a medical condition that may require support at school, but who has not yet been brought to the attention of the school nurse.
+This includes ensuring that all staff are aware of the policy for supporting pupils with medical conditions and understand their role in its implementation. - should ensure that all relevant staff are aware of the pupil's conditions. - should ensure that sufficient trained numbers of staff are available to implement the policy and deliver against all individual healthcare plans, including in contingency and emergency situations. - should make sure that school staff are appropriately insured, and are aware that they are insured to support pupils in this way. - should be aware that they have overall responsibility for the development of individual healthcare plans. - should contact the school nursing service in the case of any child who has a medical condition that may require support at school, but who has not yet been brought to the attention of the school nurse.